tcrayford/laundromat/README.md

                       results in a correct transition.
 This should throw an exception to represent failure.

-Later on, I'll likely add a `:weight` key that lets you weight how often commands are generated, but that's not really useful here.
+Later on, I'll likely add a `:weight` key that lets you weight how often commands are generated, but that's not really useful for discussing api design in my book.

 After you've written a state machine specification, you can test it using `test.check` and a function from laundromat: